 Next on the list is equitable housing but SYED MOHAMED saw this as expensive because of the higher cost of living.
 Instead of just affordable homes, he wanted to see affordable living once people move in.
 He recommended companies to continue generating revenue once the building is completed instead of just handing over the keys and forget about them.

 “Such excess energy also brings forth the idea of urban farming.
-Going back to the project in Dubai, the extra powers generated were used to regulate temperature in Green houses.
-This is a community project as home owners play their parts in keeping the farm alive.
+Going back to the project in Dubai, the extra powers generated were used to regulate the temperature in Greenhouses.
+This is a community project as homeowners play their parts in keeping the farm alive.
 When they work together, there is a sense of ownership and belonging because they look after the wellbeing of the whole community,” added SYED MOHAMED.

 CULTIVATING NEW VALUES FOR DEVELOPERS AND CONSUMERS

-In the end, Syed Mohamed wanted everyone to think on how each of them can engineer an innovative mindset that nurtures a new kind of culture.
-There is no use coming up with hardware and software when the people are not utilising use of it.
+In the end, Syed Mohamed wanted everyone to think about how each of them can engineer an innovative mindset that nurtures a new kind of culture.
+There is no use coming up with hardware and software when the people are not utilising the use of it.

 “When all these factors are in sync, you can expect the community to be safe, healthy, socially inclusive and culturally harmonious.
 This will ultimately contribute to happiness,” he concluded.